lamhq/tech-notes/pages/devops/gitlab/cicd/jobs.md

 ```

-## Job run Rules
+## Job Rules

-You use `rules` keyword to include or exclude jobs in pipelines.
+You use `rules` keyword to add configuration properties to a job if its conditions match.

-Rules are evaluated before any jobs run.
+Rules are evaluated before any jobs run, until the first match.

-Rules are evaluated in order until the first match.
 When a match is found, the job is either included or excluded from the pipeline, depending on the configuration.

-Include jobs:
+To include jobs:
 ```yml
 job:
   script: echo "Hello, Rules!"